acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -A --dir <path-to-working-directory>

-  When you pull artifacts from the Watson Content Hub authoring services, wchtools CLI creates folders for types, assets, and content under the working directory.
+  When you pull artifacts from the Watson Content Hub authoring services, wchtools CLI creates a folder for each artifact type (types, assets, content, etc.) in the working directory.
 The tool does not operate on raw artifacts in a current working directory.
-You must specify the <working-directory> parent of the subfolders that contain the contain artifacts, or be in the <working-directory> parent folder that contains such subfolders, when you run wchtools CLI with the push, pull or list commands.
+You must specify the <working-directory> parent of the subfolders that contain the artifacts, or be in the <working-directory> parent folder that contains such subfolders, when you run wchtools CLI with the push, pull or list commands.

 #### Pulling artifacts under a specific folder or path